mithunshanbhag/azure-workshop/labs/virtual-machines.md

 # Labs: Virtual Machines

+> NOTE: In the latest release of Azure CLI (2.33.0), all VM creation commands are seemingly broken!
+[Link to issue](https://docs.microsoft.com/en-us/answers/questions/731255/vmcustomization-subscription.html).

 ## #1: Create an Ubuntu VM and SSH into it

 * Type the following command in Azure CLI to create the Ubuntu VM.